Make your year-end gift with us today!

 Bio

-Cynthia has pursued her love of culture, history, and food in thirty-seven countries on six continents, but has in recent years increasingly focused on the American Midwest.
+Cynthia has pursued her love of culture, history, and food in thirty-seven countries on six continents, but has in the last two decades increasingly focused on the American Midwest.
+In addition to food history, she is the author of Destination Heartland (U of IL Press), a travel guide to pursuing history in the region, and she is currently working on a sequel.
 She has written textbooks for every major educational publisher in the U.S., including the Colonial Williamsburg Foundation and National Geographic Learning.
-Cynthia is a member of the Culinary Historians of Chicago, the Society of Women Geographers, the Agricultural History Society, and the Midwestern History Association.

 Book this Road Scholar